dynamsoft-docs/license-server-docs/common/usageAlerts.md

 The License Tracking Server checks the usage data every 10 minutes and if one of the following conditions is met, a notification email will be triggered.

+> If multiple conditions are met, the email will contain all the information.

 ## Dynamsoft Barcode Reader

 ### Per Barcode Scan/Per Device